International Students Are Welcome At Academy Canada

 Weather information can be found at: http://www.newfoundlandlabrador.com/AboutThisPlace/WeatherClimate.

 Yes.
-Newfoundland and Labrador is one of the safest regions of Canada.
+Newfoundland and Labrador are one of the safest regions of Canada.
 With its low crime rate and reliable police presence, students can walk safely throughout our communities and are at an incredibly low risk of being harmed or exploited.
 Like all cities, however, bad things are possible and we encourage all our students to remain aware of their surroundings and act in a responsible manner.

 Yes.
 You will find Newfoundlanders and Labradorians to very welcoming and friendly.